Matt-Esch/xtendr/README.md

 [![browser support][3]][4]

-Extend like a boss
+Extend with respect for `undefined`

-xtend is a basic utility library which allows you to extend an object by appending all of the properties from each object in a list.
-When there are identical properties, the right-most property takes presedence.
+xtendr is a basic utility library which allows you to extend an object by appending all of the properties from each object in a list.
+When there are identical properties, the right-most property that is not `undefiend` takes presedence, except where all values are `undefined`.

-In repsect of language semantics, values which are `undefined` are considered such.
-That is, an undefined value will not overwrite a value, because the object property, as the name describes, is actually undefined.
+An undefined value will not overwrite a value, because the object property as the name describes, is actually undefined.

+Furthermore, the resuling object will have all keys set, even if the only value for that key is undefined.
+The preserves your right to define the enumerable keys, but to respect undefined values where you do not wish to override.

+xtendr patches `xtend` to respect the meaning of `undefined` vs `null`

 ## Examples